 ER Nurse Resume Example

 Starting a career as an ER nurse gives you the chance to gain experience in assessing patient conditions and collaborating with ER team.
 To succeed in your applications for ER nurse roles, you'll need a resume that reflects your relevant skills and experience.
-In this article, we'll highlight tips and examples for creating an emergency room nurse resume that makes a winning impression on recruiters and hiring managers.
+In this article, we'll outline how to write a winning resume to boost your chances of success in your ER nurse applications.

 Resume Header

 A ER nurse resume header contains your name and contact information.
 Add your first and last name, your phone number and your email address.
 Include your address or location, but avoid adding any other personal information.
 If you have a LinkedIn profile, you can add the URL to your header so the hiring manager can get a better understanding of your work history and experience.
-Make your resume header clear, concise and as brief and compact as possible.
-Consider different layouts that spread the information horizontally across the page rather than using a different line for each piece of information.
+Be aware of the amount of space your resume header takes up.
+You don't want your contact details to take space away from the main content of your resume, so keep this section as brief as possible.

 Kyle Lee